Skip to main content

 LEXINGTON, Ky.
 (Jan.
 31, 2022) — The University of Kentucky has been named a 2022 Beckman Scholars Program Award winner.
 The award will create a new program focusing on diversity and equity in undergraduate research — Scholars United by Chemistry: Cultivating Excellence through Science Stewardship (SUCCESS).
 This invitation-only program for top-tier research institutions provides a 15-month mentored research experience for exceptional undergraduate students in chemistry, biological sciences and associated interdisciplinary combinations.

 “The University of Kentucky is honored to have been invited by the Arnold and Mabel Beckman Foundation to apply for this award," said UK President Eli Capilouto.
-"It is a testament to the research-intensive
+"It is a testament to the research-

 Stanford L. Smith